The Aquarian Age

 -Heindel, Max.
 Astro-Diagnosis.
 Oceanside, California: The Rosicrucian Fellowship, 1968.

-experiences from a higher point of view.
+a higher point of view.

 --Rudolf Steiner, Knowledge of the Higher Worlds

 For those who wish to hasten their learning of the lessons of the Aquarian Age, two exercises have been given to humanity.
 One is called retrospection.
 The other is called concentration.